What can Augmented Reality be Used for in Business?

 As you surely know, online commerce is taking the retail world by storm, and paving the way for AR to take its rightful place on the retail throne.

 AR is bridging the gap between products and consumers, allowing shoppers the opportunity to imagine themselves using the product.
-Pair this with all the other marketing opportunities that AR provides, sales are sure to soar.
+Pair this with all the other marketing opportunities AR provides, sales are sure to soar.

 AR in Real Estate and Architecture